loading...

 일, 주, 월, 분기, 년 단위별 비용 예측 트래킹 수순을 시각화 한 이미지 예시

 To enhance the efficiency of AI system operations and manage costs effectively, it's essential to establish guardrails.
 These guardrails help align the organization's vision with product goals and mitigate risks.
-Organizations can create an environment where costs are better predicted and controlled by setting guardrails that consider budget limits, technical specifications, relationships with AI vendors, security and compliance, and operational metrics.
-The table below can serve as a reference for establishing guardrails to effectively manage AI costs:
+Organizations can create an environment where costs are better predicted and controlled by setting guardrails considering budget limits, technical specifications, relationships with AI vendors, security and compliance, and operational metrics.
+The table below can serve as a reference for establishing guardrails to manage AI costs effectively:

 <Table 2> Example of Scopes and Tasks for Cost Guardrails